-Installing fonts in GIMP is, thankfully, a very simple process – especially if you are using a Windows machine.
+Installing fonts in GIMP is, thankfully, a very simple process – especially if you are using a Windows machine (if you are using a MAC, I recommend checking out my article on How to Install Fonts in GIMP for MAC).
 However, if you still aren’t quite sure how to do it – or don’t want to risk screwing anything up when trying to install custom or third-party fonts – fret not!
-In this tutorial, I show you how to install fonts in GIMP (using the latest version of GIMP at the time of this tutorial – version 2.10.6).
+In this tutorial, I show you how to install fonts in GIMP (using the latest version of GIMP at the time of this tutorial).

 Step 1 – Find the Font You Want to Use from the Web